webofthings/ThngDroid/README.md

 Android Wrapper for the EVRYTHNG API!

-This project is currently merely in a "Hello World" status!
+This project is currently merely in a beta state!
 Come again soon... ;-)

 To generate a jar file that can be used in Android do: